-The American Library in Paris, established in 1920, hosts one of the largest collections on the European continent of English-language books and magazines.
-History, literature, biography and criticism are among our strongest holdings, especially in areas of special interest to anyone studying in Paris – France, Americans in France, French-American relations.
-The Library also hosts a wide array of digital resources, including EBSCO, JSTOR, ProQuest Business Collection ebrary, World Book, Zinio, and OverDrive.
+The American Library in Paris, established in 1920, hosts one of the largest collections on the European continent with 100,000 English-language books and magazines.
+The Library also hosts a wide array of digital resources, including: EBSCO, JSTOR, ProQuest Ebook Central, World Book, RBdigital, and OverDrive.

-The Library, located near the Eiffel Tower, is also the perfect place to study, whether alone or in a group, with a sound-proof reading room, conference room (for 15 people), two study rooms (for 4 people each), and a lower level reading room.
+The Library, located near the Eiffel Tower, is also the perfect place to study, whether alone or in a group, with a sound-proof reading room, conference room (for 15 people), two study rooms (for 4 people each), and a lower level reading room (for 20-45 people).
 Reference librarians are available for research assistance.

 Many lycées, colleges and universities operating in and around Paris benefit from our institutional memberships at discounted prices tailored to the academic calendar and the needs of each institution.